Albin Garfield Anderson

-Albin Garfield Anderson (born April 13, 1882) was an American medical missionary who served as a physician in Korea for 30 years and in Southern Rhodesia for 5 years.
+Albin Garfield Anderson (April 13, 1882 – March 4, 1971) was an American medical missionary who served as a physician in Korea for 30 years and in Southern Rhodesia for 5 years.
 He founded the Swedish Methodist Hospital in 1913 in Wonju, Korea which is now the emergency room of Wonju Severance Christian Hospital.
 Anderson began his missionary work in 1911 serving with the United Methodist Church.
 During his time in Korea he served as physician, professor, and interim pastor to the people of Wonju and Pyongyang.
 After Korea was facing pressure from the Japanese empire, Anderson moved his services to Southern Rhodesia where he served as a physician at a community healthcare center and leprosy hospital.

 Early life and education

 Anderson was born in Andover, Illinois to Alfred Anderson, a Swedish Methodist Pastor, and Augusta Johnesdotter Anderson.
 Anderson was heavily influenced by his father and was involved in ministry and voluntary work early on in his life.
 On November 16, 1910, he married Harriet Florence Peterson right before his missionary trip to Korea.

 Anderson attended Lake View High School in Chicago and graduated from Northwestern University with a Bachelor's in Liberal Arts degree in 1904.
 During his undergraduate studies he was involved in religious activities including being a Sunday School teacher, Vice President of the Junior Epworth League in Chicago, and a deacon at his local church.
 It was during this time that Anderson developed a calling for missionary work abroad.
 He continued towards his path of becoming a medical missionary by graduating from the School of Medicine at Northwestern University in 1908.
 Anderson was an active member of the YMCA of the Northwestern medical school.